See how we improve equipment distribution with AI & Machinery OS

 Common Uses for Crushed Stone Grades

 • Paver Base Material: Grades like #57 stone and #8 gravel are commonly used as base layers for paver projects.
 They provide excellent compaction and drainage, ensuring your pavers stay in place for years.
+The combination of fine and medium aggregate allows water to drain away while keeping the paver base stable under heavy loads.

 • Driveways: For gravel driveways, crushed gravel or 57 stone gravel is often the material of choice.
 It compacts well, is easy to spread, and provides solid footing for vehicles.
+Homeowners often prefer this material because it creates a smooth surface that resists rutting and allows rainwater to drain naturally, reducing erosion compared to solid pavement.

 • Landscaping: Smaller stones like #8 stone are frequently used in landscaping for decorative purposes or as ground cover for plant beds and pathways.
+These fine gravels can be used as mulch alternatives, providing weed control and helping soil retain moisture.
+Their various colors and textures make them a popular choice for decorative landscaping projects.

 • Drainage: Larger stones, such as 67 stone and 57 stone, work exceptionally well in drainage applications.
 Their size allows water to pass through easily, making them ideal for French drains and foundation backfill.
+In erosion control systems, coarse aggregate helps stabilize slopes and riverbanks, preventing soil loss while maintaining natural water flow.

 Crushed stone is used in projects for drainage